 I also want to use words related to decluttering, such as organizing, cleaning, housekeeping, minimizing, etc. However, I want to use words that are frequently searched on both Pinterest and Google, so I can get the most interest and generate the most traffic to my blog.
 (If you need to sign up for a new blog, try bluehost for the cheapest options.)

-In the search bar at the top of Pinterest, I begin typing in my main topic word, in this case declutter.
+In the search bar at the top of Pinterest or the magnifying glass on the app, I begin typing in my main topic word, in this case declutter.
 Before I even complete the spelling of the word, Pinterest already has given me several choices to choose from: decluttering ideas, declutter, declutter and organize, decluttering, etc. These are keywords.
 These keywords are words that your audience will use most frequently when searching for that specific topic.

 How is this helpful?
 Pinterest is brilliant because they are anticipating the words you are about to type in the search bar.
 Not only is this helpful if you are searching a topic, it is extremely helpful to you as a blogger.